simonfxr/go-jenkins-mcp/README.md

 - If `-stdio=false` and no `-http` is provided, the server exits with an error.

 **TODO**
-- Add more Jenkins tools (build job, get build status, get build logs, etc.)
+- Add more Jenkins tools (get build status, etc.)
 - Add filtering options (by job name pattern, status, etc.)
-- Add support for Jenkins folders and nested jobs
 - Add support for Jenkins CSRF protection
 - Add SSL certificate validation options
 - Add caching for better performance